syahrialalzaidan/syahrialalzaidan/README.md

 # 💫 About Me:
-🔭 I'm an Information System and Technology student in Bandung Insitute of Technology<br>💼 I’m currently working on Frontend Development<br>🤔 I love to learn new things and have a really high passion in programming<br>🌱 I’m currently learning Full Stack Web Development<br>📕 Updated CV : https://drive.google.com/file/d/1zSvh6ha7RvKSnIhRkHxbPDxAbCHEjZBY/view?usp=sharing
+🔭 I'm an Information System and Technology student in Bandung Insitute of Technology<br>💼 I’m currently working on Software Engineering<br>🤔 I love to learn new things and have a really high passion in programming<br>📕 Updated CV : https://drive.google.com/file/d/1zSvh6ha7RvKSnIhRkHxbPDxAbCHEjZBY/view?usp=sharing

 ## 🌐 Socials: